 - Chicken Sausage

-Even if you’re not into organic-everything… their prices on basic, real food are really hard to beat!
+Even if you’re not into organic-everything… Aldi’s prices on basic, real food are really hard to beat!
 Especially if you don’t want to buy in bulk!

 3. Aldi has fewer choices.
 This is a huge pro!

 At most big grocery stores, there are SO many choices.